whoisbma/Code-2-SP16/week-02/README.md

 		* Use a very deliberately chosen text source material.

-2. Read and do exercises from Chapter 2 of [Eloquent Javascript](http://eloquentjavascript.net/02_program_structure.html).
+2. Read and do exercises from Chapter 2 of [Eloquent Javascript](http://eloquentjavascript.net/02_program_structure.html), and experiment with Javascript in the in-browser console.

 3. If you need practice with p5.js, check out [Daniel Shiffman's excellent video series](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).